bryarshareef/bryarshareef.github.io/_pages/about.md

 <h3>🚀🧑‍💻️⚡Currently Recruiting❗❗❗</h3>
 <p style="text-align:justify"> I am looking for motivated MS and PhD students with strong math and programming skills, particularly in large language models and AI-driven healthcare applications.
 If you are passionate about advancing medical imaging and diagnostics, please email me your CV and indicate your goals.</p>

-<h3>🚀🧑‍💻️⚡Currently Recruiting 2❗❗❗</h3>
-<p style="text-align:justify"> I am looking for motivated MS and PhD students with strong math and programming skills, particularly in large language models and AI-driven healthcare applications.
-If you are passionate about advancing medical imaging and diagnostics, please email me your CV and indicate your goals.</p>